 - To complete the application form to the best of your ability and gather together all your supporting documents. - To give us your correct contact details - To follow our instructions and attend your appointment with the Home Office as scheduled or upload your information through the relevant app.
-During your appointment you will supply your documents and biometrics to the Home Office within the required deadline

-- To inform us immediately if you change your address or contact details - To be aware of the expiry date of your visa it is YOUR responsibility to prepare the application ready for submission before this date.
+During your appointment you will supply your documents and biometrics to the Home Office within the required deadline - To inform us immediately if you change your address or contact details - To be aware of the expiry date of your visa it is YOUR responsibility to prepare the application ready for submission before this date.

-SVS is here to help you extend your student visa.
+SVS is here to help you extend your Student visa.
 However the responsibility lies with you.
-In order to assist you we will need your full co-operation as detailed above.